fmerg/vsslib/README.md

 The combiner may need to defend against replay attacks by maintaining some kind of state between itself and individual shareholders.

-It can do so by storing a cryptographically secure nonce per session and shareholder.
+It can do so by storing a nonce per session and shareholder.
 Upon receiving its respective nonce through some secure channel, the shareholder includes it in packet generation as follows.